atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

 ### Review Default VPC Topology

-The default parameters of the CloudFormation template will result in a VPC with:
+The default parameters of the AWS CloudFormation template that you will use in the next step will result in a VPC with:
 * 2 tiers of subnets:
   * Public tier
   * Private tier
 * 3 subnets for each tier.
 * Subnets are mapped across 3 Availability Zones (AZs).

-The AWS CloudFormation template that you'll use in the next step to provision the VPC will require you to supply CIDR blocks for each of the following:
+The CloudFormation template requires you to supply a CIDR block for each of the following:

 * Overall VPC
 * Public subnets 1, 2, and 3